Kithmini13/Meal_To_Home_mobileApp/README.md

   <img src="https://user-images.githubusercontent.com/88779731/145366578-f024b7ab-00b3-49e1-a4cc-62a0883a8ad8.jpg" width="150" height="150"/>
 </p>
 <p>
-  This is a project done for the Mobile Application module of BSc(Hons) Degree in Information Technology in Sri Lanka Institute of Information Technology.
+  This is a project done for the Mobile Application Development module of BSc(Hons) Degree in Information Technology in Sri Lanka Institute of Information Technology.

   </p>